WOTvision/wot1/README.md

 Each published document contains the public key of the publisher, and an identification string of the document, which is unique for this publisher.
 If, at a future point in time, the publisher publishes a document with the same identification string, it is considered to be a newer version of the same document.
 In this way, keys can be rotated by publishing a new introductory document.

+One of the several special fields a document may contain is a statement that the transaction publisher vouches for the validity of a certain transaction (which may contain a document of its own, etc.), which is used to establish a "Web of trust" relationship where publishers choose to verify and vouch for, other publishers and their documents.

+## Supported operations

+At a high level, the operations supported by the WoT blockchain (in addition to standard cryptocurrency transactions) are:

+* Publish a public key and identifying information for it
+* Publish a signed JSON document
+* Publish a statement that another document (which may e.g. contain an introductory document for a new publisher) is vouched for (or "trusted")
+* Rotate keys so that a new key is used for the publisher, maintaining its presence in the blockchain with a new key from this point onwards

 # Technical documentation

 ## Short intro on how to publish documents from scratch on the WoT blockchain by using the `wot1` app